 The film is like one big drug induced roller coaster trip.
 A surreal dream scape which is nothing if not shockingly original.
 Tommy is about the big things.
 Family, love, religion, death, fame, disability, deceit, drugs and rock music.

 Who can forget Tina Turner as the Acid Queen injecting LSD into Tommy to try and cure him of his deaf, dumb and blindness.

 |Tina Turner is the Acid Queen|

-There was in fact a school of thought at the time which held that taking mind bending drugs was a good way of releasing your inhibitions and dealing with medical problems.
-Oh yes.
+There was in fact a school of thought at the time which promoted taking mind bending drugs to release your inhibitions and deal with medical problems.

-Another image which sticks in my head from the film is Anne Margaret off her head on champagne (and probably other things) rolling around in a white room, being covered in Rex baked beans which shot out at her from the TV in an impressive orange torrent.
+Another memorable scene is when Anne Margaret off her head on champagne (and probably other things) is rolling around in a totally white room.
+She is being covered in Rex baked beans which shot out at her from the TV in an impressive orange torrent.

 |Oliver Reed as Tommy’s dodgy stepdad.|

-Roger Daltry got a bit of a standing ovation when he appeared on stage for his chat with Chris Phipps and he was certainly a charming and relaxed interviewee.
+Roger Daltry got a bit of a standing ovation when he appeared for his chat with Chris Phipps.
+He was certainly a charming and relaxed interviewee.

 |And I said to Keith Moon…|